 All advice given to the student at the meeting should be recorded in the minutes by the meeting secretary.

 Resit Examinations or Assessment

 1.3.57 Where a student has failed to pass a module at any level, all Schools should provide an opportunity for students at all levels to resit, or exceptionally take as a first sitting, an assessment which contributes to the requirements for passing the module, at or before the designated resit period before the end of the academic year.* It is accepted that it may not be possible to arrange this where a student is required to retake elements of assessment for which achievement of the learning outcomes cannot be satisfactorily assessed by a resit opportunity within the same academic year (for example, placements, major projects, some forms of group work and compulsory practical elements).
 In such instances, the reassessment will take place at the earliest possible opportunity, under the appropriate conditions.
-Where there is more than one element of assessment for a module, Study Regulations 1.2.2-1.2.4 provide the framework for identifying which assessments students should be permitted and required to undertake.
+Where there is more than one element of assessment for a module, 1.2.3-1.2.5 above provide the framework for identifying which assessments students should be permitted and required to undertake.

-1.3.58 When a failed element of assessment is to be retaken, students may be permitted to undertake an alternative form of assessment in lieu of the failed element, but only if the alternative assessment examiners the specific learning outcomes associated with the failed component.
+1.3.58 When a failed element of assessment is to be retaken, students may be permitted to undertake an alternative form of assessment in lieu of the failed element, but only if the alternative assessment examines the specific learning outcomes associated with the failed component.

 1.3.59 Students who have registered for a resit will be required to sit the examination at the designated resit period before the end of the academic year, including registering and making payment for the resit examination, or provide good cause for non-attendance.